Gender diversity: In the film industry

 The analysis of The Internet Movie Database (IMDb, 2005 data dump) shows how wide the gender gap is in the film industry, especially for the most prestigious types of jobs.
-There are nearly twice as many actors as actresses in IMDB.
+There are nearly twice as many actors as actresses in IMDb.
 Prestigious jobs such as composer, cinematographer, director are respectively 88%, 76%, and 86% male-dominated.

 In the life sciences industry

 The life sciences industry covers a lot of ground and includes pharmaceutical companies, research support and services firms, research tool and reagent manufacturers, among other types, though in some contexts it is equated with drug development companies (Big Pharma and small pharma).
-According to a pair of 2017 industry reports, men and women enter the industry in equal numbers, but women comprise ¼ or less of C-suite positions, and less than 20% of Board of Directors positions.
+According to a pair of 2017 industry reports, men and women enter the industry in equal numbers, but women compose ¼ or less of C-suite positions, and less than 20% of Board of Directors positions.
 The first female CEO of a large pharmaceutical company emerged in 2017—Emma Walmsley at GlaxoSmithKline—which translates to 1% of Big Pharma CEOs being women.